-Use the thumb and forefinger to hold firmly around both the glass syringe barrel and the luer-lock adapter.
+Use the thumb and forefinger to hold firmly around both the glass syringe barrel and the luer-lock adapter (C).
 Grasp the needle shield with the other hand.
-To facilitate proper assembly, both push and rotate firmly.
+To facilitate proper assembly, both push and rotate firmly clockwise.
+Make sure the needle is screwed on all the way so that the needle shield touches the luer-lock adapter (C).
+To remove the needle shield, hold the syringe and the luer-lock adapter.
+With your other hand hold the needle shield and pull straight out.
+Do not rotate.